 Biosimilar medicines are developed in order to provide alternative products, usually at a lower cost than the original biological medicine.

 Both Inflectra and Remsima have been approved as biosimilar versions of infliximab and Benepali has been approved as a biosimilar of etanercept (Enbrel).

 Regulations for biosimilar medications

-Once approved, a biosimilar medicine is recognised to be a highly similar version of a biological medicine and has comparable quality, safety and efficacy.
+Once approved, a biosimilar medicine is recognised to be a highly similar version of a biological medicine and should have comparable quality, safety and effectiveness.

 Biosimilars introduced into the UK market first have to be approved by the European Medicines Agency (EMA).
-They undergo a comprehensive regulatory process which demands comparability studies, both clinical and non-clinical, that demonstrate equivalence to the originator product in terms of quality, efficacy and safety.
-That is to say, a biosimilar will have a similar treatment effect and side-effect profile to the originator drug.
-This has particularly important implications for which conditions a biosimilar drug can be used to treat.
-In this regard the EMA states:
+They go through a regulatory process which requires comparability studies that demonstrate equivalence to the originator product in terms of quality, efficacy and safety.

 Biosimilars might be used as a first anti TNF, as a different option when an anti TNF has failed or as a cheaper option to an originator or reference product.
 The British Society for Rheumatology has produced a position statement on the use of biosimilars.